Spindletop Hall

-Spindletop Hall, located at 3414 Iron Works Pike in Lexington, KY, is the former home of Pansy Yount, wife of Miles Franklin Yount of the Yount-Lee Oil Company.
+Spindletop Hall, located at 3414 Iron Works Pike in Lexington, Kentucky, is the former home of Pansy Yount, wife of Miles Franklin Yount of the Yount-Lee Oil Company.
 It is currently the home of the University of Kentucky's staff, faculty, and alumni club, which was founded in 1962.

 History of Spindletop Hall

 On November 14, 1925, Frank Yount struck oil at the Spindletop field in Beaumont, Texas.
 The field, which had basically played out since its original discovery on January 10, 1901, produced from new strata over 340000 oilbbl of oil an acre per year, pumping in excess of 50 Moilbbl within 5 years.
 Now financially secure, Miles Frank and wife, Pansy, established in Beaumont a stable of American Saddlebred horses, quickly becoming recognized as a leader in the industry.